dininduviduneth/power-plant-data-etl/README.md

 2. Jupyter Server and PyMongo
 3. MongoDB

-The use case is very basic and could be easily performed using a different approach; but since the objective is to get hands-on learning on different data engineering tools, the following approach is used.
+The use case is very basic and could be easily performed using a simpler approach; but since the objective is to get hands-on learning on different data engineering tools, the following approach is used.

 ## Goal

 The goal is to extract [_Global Power Plant Data_](https://datasets.wri.org/dataset/globalpowerplantdatabase) data from a CSV file, do simple transformations to data fields and load them into a MongoDB server.

-The CSV file at `data/global_power_plant_database.csv` which is the datasoure has the following structure:
+The CSV file at `data/global_power_plant_database.csv` which is the datasoure, has the following structure:

 ![CSV File](images/csv-image.png)

-The format we are going to transform the data to and load them to MongoDB:
+The format we are going to transform the data to and load to MongoDB:

 ```
 {